 Throughout Ohio’s history, farmers and grist mills have worked hand in hand to provide sustenance for man.
 At one time, Ohio had over 2000 working mills…now just seven.
 A trip to historic Bear’s Mill offers each visitor an intriguing mix of the old and the new.
 Tour the scenic mill and grounds.
 Built in 1849 and on the National Register of Historic Places, the Mill is a working antique.
 Still powered by water, the original buhrstones are used for stone-grinding local grains into four and meals.
 The first floor Mill store and Gallery offers a vibrant mix of local, gourmet and unique along with art exhibitions that change every month.
 The Mill’s stoneground flours and local handmade pottery are featured staples year round.
 Each guest will receive freshly ground yellow cornmeal and the Bear’s Mill recipe for cornbread.

-The second part of the KitchenAid tour is the KitchenAid Experience retail center in downtown Greenville.
+Enjoy your next stop to the KitchenAid Experience retail center in downtown Greenville.
 The retail experience brings their passion alive through exceptional products, cooking demonstrations and exciting events that celebrate the spirit and pride that is KitchenAid.
-You will begin by stepping into a fully-equipped kitchen and making apple dumplings.
+Explore the store to find the most complete collection of first-quality countertop and culinary products made by KitchenAid.
+You’ll find all the special KitchenAid colors, styles and accessories you’ve been wanting as well as innovative, new products KitchenAid is constantly developing.
+Your group can browse the KitchenAid Heritage Museum with items dating back to the early 1900s.
+(No tours on Sunday) You will then step into their fully-equipped kitchen and for a cooking class.
+You can make apple dumplings.
 You will assemble them here in approximately a half hour.
 Then, you can leave for lunch.
 After lunch, you will return to the KitchenAid Experience and enjoy your apple dumplings. $5/person.
+Or, there are other cooking class options to accommodate groups of 10-40 people and ranging in price from $5 to $15 per person.
+Each class has a different focus and is seasonally inspired.
 Reservations required.
 Motorcoach parking, restrooms and seating available.

 Contract and deposit are required.
-Contact Marlena at the factory at 800-961-0959 to schedule your tour.
+Contact Gloria at the store at 937-316-4777 to learn more about the cooking class options and to schedule your tour.

 www.kitchenaid.com/experience (No tours on Sunday)